synthlike/sift/README.md

 # sift

 sift is a simple CLI tool for extracting function selectors from Solidity source code.
+It can be used to maintain a local database of function selectors parsed from Solidity code.

+Support for SQLite and Vyper is planned for future releases.

 **Note:** This is a personal learning project.
 While functional, it may not cover every edge case in the Solidity grammar.